 It was agreed to disallow discrepancy in test conditions (which was the case before) and so simplify comparison and analysis.

-Tests will con conducted in three categories: enchantment filters, super-resolution, intra prediction.
+Tests will con conducted in three categories: enhancement filters, super-resolution, intra prediction.

 Proponents of enchantment filters tests are encouraged to provide performance results for two configuration of the filter: as in-loop and as post-processing.